-I was given the name M’kali-Hashiki (em-KAH-lee-HAH-she-kee) by a Priest of Oshun in the Ifa tradition.
+I was given the name Mkali Hashiki by a Priest of Oshun in the Ifa tradition (I added the hyphen & apostrophe to help with pronounciation).
 It means “fierce passion” in Swahili.
 I believe that we are all entitled to have passion in our lives, and to understand how being connected to our passion & creativity enhances our lives & the lives of those around us.
 It is my fierce passion for a happy, healthy, world that motivates everything I do.

 I have a complex sexuality & sexual history.
 I have personal experience with polyamory, nonmonogamy, BDSM, and achieving mystical states during sex.
 I am—and have always been—a “sexual outlaw”, as well as being a “triple minority” (Black, female, and queer); this has allowed me to view society's standards on sexuality with a critical eye.
 As a Scorpio, I have always been curious and intrigued by sexuality, and feel that my erotic sense is the most calibrated of all my senses, and is the filter through which I experience the world.

 I am a Trauma Survivor currently addressing 30 plus years of undiagnosed & untreated PTSD.
 I understand the ways in which our triggers hide from us, popping up when we least expect it; the ways trauma can influence even the most mundane actions in our day-to-day lives; the ways minor triggers substitute for the major ones.
 While my traumatic incident was not sexual trauma, it still had an impact on my erotic growth & sexual development.